ibm-cloud-docs/dns-svcs/dns-records.md

 #### PTR Type record
 {:#ptr-record}

-To add this record type, an existing A or AAAA record must be created beforehand that is not already associated with another PTR record.
+To add this record type, you must have an existing A or AAAA record that is not already associated with another PTR record.
 Select an existing record from the list menu.
 Specify a **TTL** value from the list menu, with a default value of `15 min`.

 Required Fields:
 * Select existing record